Wendy Abrams: Career

 Northwestern University.
-Abrams is a 2019 Ripple of Hope laureate, along with U.S. House Speaker Nancy Pelosi, and J. K. Rowling, among others.
+Abrams is a 2019 Ripple of Hope laureate.

 In 2011, she helped establish The Abrams Environmental Law Clinic at the University of Chicago Law School.
 It was the first step of the Edwin F. Mandel Legal Aid Clinic expansion which intends to guarantee clinical experience to all law students.

 Philanthropy

 Abrams is co-founder and CEO of the private foundation, Eleven Eleven Foundation.
 Priorities for the organization include sustainability, education, medical research and building community.